Capacity Planning in Project Management – 4 Important Success Factors (with Checklist)

 But the easiest way is to make the decision-makers prioritize the list of new projects.

 If there are many decision-makers as well as many projects, you might have to consider a different course.
-You might need to create strategic drivers.
-These have to be prioritized and weighted and assigned to the projects accordingly.
-This will allow the system to calculate the prioritization.
+You might need to establish strategic drivers.
+These must be prioritized and weighted and assigned to the projects accordingly.
+This will allow the system to calculate a prioritization.

 Check on all accounts if the most effort is going towards the most important projects.

-Here is how you do it: You align the importance of the drivers with the corresponding efforts of the assigned projects.
+Here is how you do it: you match the importance of the drivers to the corresponding efforts of the assigned projects.

 Does the most effort actually go towards the most important projects?
 (In the case of B the effort does not match the priority.)

-Identify unimportant projects it might be best to stop.
-This can liberate resources for more important new projects.
+Identify unimportant projects which it might be best to discontinue.
+This can free up resources for more important new projects.

 Simple Excel lists soon prove to be inadequate when it comes to prioritization and dependencies.
 Professional capacity planning tools provide excellent support for these challenges.